 Private trumpet instruction at the freshman and sophomore level.
 For music majors and minors.
 Emphasis on the development of technique and the exploration of appropriate literature, as well as background information necessary for crafting compelling performance and issues related to performers health.

-Course Frequency: Fall: All Years Spring: All Years Summer: Dept Discretion
+Course Frequency: Fall: All Years Spring: All Years Summer: Dept Discretion necessary for crafting compelling performance and issues related to performers; health.

 MUS 212 Applied Horn, Lower Division